PVermeer/dexie-addon-suite-monorepo/packages/dexie-rxjs-addon/README.md

 Plugin is written to extend Dexie.js with your own RxJs by adding methods and properties to the Dexie classes.
 RxJs is not bundled so you can use your own implementation.

-This addon implements the [Dexie.Observable](https://dexie.org/docs/Observable/Dexie.Observable) addon to detect changes.
+Since v2 this addon now uses the liveQuery() methods.
+Change detection logic is now handled by `dexie` and this addon only converts `dexie observables` to `rxjs` observables.
+Any change detection issues should now be filed upstream to `dexie`.

 ### How to use